JudeNiroshan/kitchen-service-scheduler/README.md

 you picked this and how it should be changed.
 This can be in regards of the code structure, the functionality or non function requirements, like security.

+### 3: Answer

+1. Code refactoring would be better as it simplifies the API source code understanding
+2. Remove exception stacktrace and make sure response contains a message.
+Stacktrace expose internal classes and dependencies in some cases which people identify security breaches.
+3. Consider adding API documentation using Swagger or at least write all the available endpoints and how to use them in the README.md file.

 ## Keep in Mind
 **Please do not share the challenge and implementation on public web**.